 External key managers

 You can use keys stored in external key managers, such as Fortanix, Ionic, or Thales, as your customer-managed encryption keys.
-To learn how to use external keys with Cloud KMS, see Cloud External Key Manager.
+To learn how to use external keys with Cloud KMS, see Cloud External Key Manager (Cloud EKM).

 How do I make CMEK-encrypted data permanently inaccessible?